LisenHatson/userChrome.css/README.md

 # userChrome.css

 A Firefox stylesheet meant to be minimalistic while still being usable with the mouse.
-Look, I love my keyboard shortcuts as much as anyone else, but sometimes it's more convenient to use the browser with the mouse.

-This theme has only been tested on my specific setup and there is no guarantee it will work anywhere else.
+This theme has only been tested on Eric Murphy's specific setup and there is no guarantee it will work anywhere else.
 Regardless, if you try it and run into any issues, feel free to open an issue or a pull request.

 ## Installation